martinescardo/TypeTopology/latex/injectives/README.md

    "Localization in homotopy type theory" by Christensen, Opie, Rijke and Scoccola.
 By the way, it would be probably a good idea to draw a diagram for this proof (and some other proofs).

+ * Observation by Egbert Rijke at CAS (2nd May 2019): The subuniverse of subfinite types is flabby because it is closed.
+Also the subuniverse of types with decidable equality.
+Another example is the subuniverse of injective types in any universe.
+(Of course also the subuniverse of modal types for any modality that contains all the propositions.)